 Understanding Oracle's Unusual Options Activity

-On Tuesday, shares of Oracle (NYSE:ORCL) saw unusual options activity.
-After the option alert, the stock price moved down to $78.23.
+Shares of Oracle (NYSE:ORCL) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $79.17.

 - Option Type: SWEEP